How to Avoid Holiday Hackers | Auctioneer Software

 Some websites and accounts require security questions in addition to passwords.
 Instead of answering the questions truthfully, with information that could be relatively easy for a hacker to find out, try thinking of different answers that you can still relate to and will be able to remember.
 Example: Instead of putting the name of your hometown, do the first place you visited on vacation.
 Instead of first crush, put down the name of your first CELEBRITY crush.
 Instead of your first car, enter your dream car.
 Small changes that are relevant and personal to you but that cannot be found out as easily.

-** Disclaimer: only do this if you are able to remember the different answers so you don’t get locked out of your account in the future! **
+** Disclaimer: only do this if you can remember the different answers so you don’t get locked out of your account in the future! **

 DON’T use short passwords that could be easy to guess (example: adamsstreet21)

-DON’T create passwords based on any familiar words such as pet’s names, street names, spouses name, etc.
+DON’T create passwords based on any familiar words such as pet names, street names, spouse names, etc.

-DON’T use passwords that could be easy to guess based on your personal information (example: your last name, first name, middle name, etc.)
+DON’T use passwords that could be easy to guess based on your personal information (for example: your last name, first name, middle name, etc.)

-DON’T create passwords based on any information that could be found online (example: mothers maiden name, address, birthday, child’s name, etc.)
+DON’T create passwords based on any information that could be found online (for example: mother’s maiden name, address, birthday, child’s name, etc.)

-DON’T use consecutive numbers or letters (example: abc123 or anything similar)
+DON’T use consecutive numbers or letters (for example: abc123 or anything similar)

 DON’T store your password where it can easily be found